UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/linux-installed-builds.md

 ## Overview

-Under Windows and macOS, the Epic Games Launcher provides prebuilt Engine binaries for download by all Engine Licensees.
-However, the lack of a native Linux version of the Launcher leaves Linux users without a readily available source of prebuilt binaries.
+Under Windows and macOS, the Epic Games Launcher provides pre-built Engine binaries for download by all Engine Licensees.
+However, the lack of a native Linux version of the Launcher leaves Linux users without a readily available source of pre-built binaries.
 This complicates the onboarding process for Linux-based developers due to the need to compile the Engine from source.
-Fortunately, Unreal Engine container images can act as a source of prebuilt Engine binaries that can be copied from the container filesystem to the host and then distributed via an organisation's internal distribution mechanisms.
+Fortunately, Unreal Engine container images can act as a source of pre-built Engine binaries that can be copied from the container filesystem to the host and then distributed via an organisation's internal distribution mechanisms.

 ## Key considerations